-Can I go back to work or school if I have been to China or other known countries with ongoing transmission of 2019-nCoV?
+Can I go back to work or school if I have been to countries with ongoing transmission of COVID-19?

 Following a discussion with a health officer, you will be advised on return to work or school based on the level of risk.
 This is a complex decision and is determined on a case-by-case basis.
-Persons who are advised to self-quarantine should not attend work, school, or public gatherings and should not ride public transportation.
+Persons who are advised to selfquarantine should not attend work, school, or public gatherings and should not ride public transportation.